nus-cs2113-AY2021S2/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [E][ ] Mushroom Concert (at: Sunday)
-Now you have 3 tasks in the list.
+Now you have 3 task(s) in the list.
 ```

 ### 3.4 List all the tasks: `list`